[10.02.25]

 It can be easier for a limited company to raise capital.
 Some forms of finance require a business to issue shares, which would require restructuring to a limited company.

-Others’ Perception
+Others’ Perceptions

-Some customers and suppliers see sole traders as less established or less stable, compared to a limited company, which could impact your ability to attract business or deliver the services to your current customers.
+Some customers and suppliers see sole traders as less established or less stable, compared to a limited company, which could impact the ability to attract business or deliver the services to your current customers.

 Business Strategy